preparation sectional graphic

 Transportation to the Playa

-The various means available to get to Black Rock City from the airport include air, bus, rideshare, and rental car.
+The various means available to get to Black Rock City from the airport include air, bus, rideshare and rental car.
 However you get to the playa, it really is best to have your means of transportation arranged before you begin your departure for Reno.
 After landing in Reno, check in at Air Playa Info, as aside from information on other resources, some of these options are coordinated with the help of its volunteers.

 - BUS TRAVEL TO BLACK ROCK CITY